The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 English

-.
+Elizabeth Redd is an Otolaryngologist practicing medicine in Cooperstown, New York.
 Dr. Redd is rated as an Experienced provider by MediFind in the treatment of Vocal Cord Dysfunction.
-Her top areas of expertise are Infant Hearing Loss, DFNB1, Jones Syndrome, and Meniere Disease.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Infant Hearing Loss, DFNB1, Jones Syndrome, and Meniere Disease.

 Distinguished in Vocal Cord Dysfunction